 2024 Ineos Grenadier Review: The Off-Road Newcomer That Means Business

-Imagine if an old-school Land Rover Defender got a tech upgrade, hit the gym, and decided to take on the modern off-road world.
-That’s the 2024 Ineos Grenadier in a nutshell with a boxy, purpose-built SUV that’s unapologetically made for adventurers who think paved roads are overrated.
+Picture an old-school Land Rover Defender that’s received a tech upgrade, hit the gym, and wants to lay down the law in the modern world of off-roading.
+That’s what you have in a nutshell with the 2024 Ineos Grenadier, a boxy, purpose-built SUV that’s unapologetically made for people who believe that paved roads are for losers.

-This SUV is built to endure everything from rocky trails to urban jungles, all while giving Jeep Wranglers and Toyota Land Cruisers some serious side-eye.
+This SUV is designed to take on everything from rocky trails to urban jungles while giving Jeep Wranglers and Toyota Land Cruisers a real side-eye.

 What’s Under the Grenadier’s Hood?